 There will be nothing to it this week at the New Phillips but vaude ville-the real article, so popular with the patrons of that house-and the bill secured by Manager Murray looks mighty good on paper.
 Special interest will center in Mile.
 Carrino and her beautiful performing black bears, Nip and Tuck, which come heralded as one of the real novelties of vaudeville-an act that is not equalled on any stage in the country.
-In addition to this Miss Grace Miller, the former popular planist, will be at her old post again and will render a piano overture and do the accompanying.
+In addition to this Miss Grace Miller, the former popular pianist, will be at her old post again and will render a piano overture and do the accompanying.
 Cal.
 Lankert, no doubt the most popular singer the house has had in the illustrated song role, will again be heard in this capacity, a novelty act will be introduced: Leonard & Bastedo will do singing and dancing, and the Philoscope will show "The Holi day" and "A Strange Reward," two films of a highly amusing nature.
-Manager Murray does not measure his vaudeville programs by quantity but by quality and judging that for this week by this standard, it is believed that no program in maay weeks has excelled it.
-Old time enthusiasm over vaudeville is expected.
+Manager Murray does not measure his vaudeville programs by quantity but by quality and judging that for this week by this standard, it is believed that no program in many weeks has excelled it.
+Old time enthusiasm over vaudeville is expectsupport, which includes nearly all the Anna Chance, with Charley Grapewin in "The Awakening of Mr. Pipp," Gennett, Tuesday, December 4.

-Last night the Dora Woodruff company gave its final performance of combined repertoire and vaudeville, the former being "Younger Brothers."
+Last night the Dora Woodruff company gave its final performaice of combined repertoire and vaudeville, the former being "Younger Brothers.'